 His eyes could barely see in the sooty gloom of the Runts' cavernous cellar-home.
 He could hear their voices whisper in the darkness.
 They sounded to him like his own grandchildren talking late after midnight mass, speculating in hushed voices about the presents that would await them under the tree.
-He couldn't see them, but still he could not shake the feeling that his sweet, tender grandchildren were somehow down in this dungeon with him.
+He couldn't see them, sweet, tender grandchildren were somehow down in this dungeon with him.